MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA Dashboard/MyA_DB_Sharing.md

 4. After you've chosen all the statistics that you want to share, click Confirm at the top of your dashboard.
 This displays a dialog box in which you can choose recipients, type a subject line, and compose a note to your recipients.
 All three fields (recipients, subject line, and message) are required.

-5. When you're ready to send the message and share your statistics, click Share.
+5. When you're ready to send the message and share your statistics, click **Share**.
 A dialog box confirms that “Your statistics are on the way.”

 ### Where do I find the statistics that I’ve shared?